 - They can rehab it and sell it in months.
 With the townhouse McCorkel purchased, he estimates two months for rehab and two months to market and sell it, including closing time.
 “I try to be conservative; sometimes we can beat that, but we have other projects going on,” he says.

-- It has few structural or major issues, such as foundation problems or water damage.
+- It needs some amount of work done to it.
 The townhouse is a “cosmetic flip,” meaning that it doesn’t need significant repairs to its bones, McCorkel says.
-If it needed a new roof or treatment for termites, he would add that to his repair costs (and timeline), then offer less to the homeowner to recoup more on the sale.
+A house that needed more work wouldn’t be a deal breaker, but it would change the economics.
+For example, McCorkel’s townhouse hypothetically needed a new roof or treatment for termites, he would add that to his repair costs (and timeline), then offer less to the homeowner to recoup more on the sale.

-There are investors who will avoid properties with certain issues, such as a cracked foundation, regardless of the potential profit.
+That said, some investors will avoid properties with certain issues, such as a cracked foundation, regardless of the potential profit.
 But McCorkel and his partner believe that if the numbers work — meaning the ARV is there — they’ll buy a property.
 “If it’s an $800,000 house that has a foundation issue, I’ll spend $100,000 if I can make a decent profit off it,” he says.

 Selling a house to a flipper can be a lifeline for some homeowners, but we understand it’s a big decision.
 That’s why HomeLight is here to help you weigh your options with all the facts in front of you.
 As a real estate platform that works with both experienced house flippers and real estate agents, we’ve got a unique perspective that the right path forward for every seller is unique.